 In order to assure the quickest resolution to concerns or questions you may have as a Meridian stakeholder, please direct these to the teacher if they regard the classroom.
 If your concern is not resolved, please communicate with the primary principal or the assistant secondary principal.
 Should you continue to be dissatisfied, please review with the Head of School.
 Should the matter still not be resolved, you may wish to bring it to the Board for consideration.
 If that is the case, you should notify the Head of School in writing, requesting an item on the agenda.
 Should the matter be outside the classroom, you would follow a similar protocol, beginning with the program coordinator or manager and again ending at the Head of School.
 If resolution is not achieved, a request should be made for Board review.

 Five Board Meetings are scheduled each school year.
-The first is at the end of August, followed by one in early November, late January, March, and mid-June.
+The first is at the end of September, followed by one in early November, late January, March, and mid-May.
 Please check the School Calendar for the exact dates.
 This calendar is updated at the beginning of each school year.
 Any called meeting or change to a scheduled meeting will be posted on the calendar and a News Item announcing the change or new meeting will be made.

 For Freedom of Information Requests or Public Information Requests, please email Sarah Gardner with our Office of Community Engagement.
 Please put FOIR - Freedom of Information Request in the email title.
 Written requests should be for information already in existence.